Janosch-Gehring/nlu-annotations/ending_task/resources/intro_text.md

 **Try to not explicitly spell out the meaning**.
 Understanding the intended meaning should be hard without a good understanding of the story, but easy for those who truly understand the story.
 You can achieve this by *avoiding words closely associated with the intended meaning*, and by *only implying the happenings in the fourth sentence instead of outright stating them*.
 See below for examples.

-Aside from the clarification of the intended meaning, the story ending also should be *logical* given the first four sentence.
+Aside from the clarification of the intended meaning, the story ending also should be *logical* given the first four sentences.
 The story does not have to be complicated or interesting, nor does it have to be much of a satisfying ending at all.
 It just has to make sense and be coherent.

 Also, feel free to add comments in the comment field.
 (For example, if a certain story seems strange or it is difficult to write a fitting ending.)